 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

-First nation peoples used the leaves as a fish poison.
+First Nations Peoples of Australia used the leaves as a fish poison.
 Bark was used medicinally to treat skin diseases.
 Timber was used for woomeras.

 Most wattles will regenerate from seed after fire.
 Some species can sucker from basal parts.

 This species can be easily confused, when at the small-sapling stage, with Acacia falcata.
 Acacia falciformis has a phyllode gland usually about 3 cm above the leaf stalk (petiole) which causes a distinct change of direction or pinch in the leaf margin – a useful identifying feature.
 The phyllode-gland of A. falcata is close to the petiole.
 Acacia falciformis is a much larger plant at maturity.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (e.g., wattles from Western Australia into NSW and vice versa).